 Visually, these areas may be depicted as follows:

 Figure 1.
-Scope of Part 210 As Designed.
+Scope of Part 230 As Designed and As Built data.

 The planned work scope for LOTAR PDM is found in the Part 200 "Fundamentals and Concepts" document and is reproduced here: